sondos31/reading-notes/trees/Readme.md

 Height - The height of a tree is the number of edges from the root to the furthest leaf

 <img src="BinaryTree1.png">
-#Traversals
-An important aspect of trees is how to traverse them.
-Traversing a tree allows us to search for a node, print out the contents of a tree, and much more!
-There are two categories of traversals when it comes to trees:

 # Traversals
 An important aspect of trees is how to traverse them.
 Traversing a tree allows us to search for a node, print out the contents of a tree, and much more!
 There are two categories of traversals when it comes to trees: